google/reflectable.dart/reflectable/README.md

   this kind of uri does not give any information about the location of a corresponding file on disk.

-- Type arguments of generic types are only supported in the simple cases.
+- Type arguments of generic types are only supported in some simple cases, because we do not have the primitives required for a general implementation.
 E.g., when it is known that a given list of actual type arguments is empty then the empty list is returned.
 However, when a parameterized type has a non-trivial list of actual type arguments then returning the actual type arguments would require runtime support that does not currently exist.

 - The mirror method `libraryDependencies` has not yet been implemented.

 ## Feature requests and bug reports